 Note: This article may have affiliate links to Amazon or other companies.
 Purchases through these links may earn us a small commission at no additional cost to you.
 Learn more here.

 Why is bacon so good?
-Pretty simple question, I guess.
-What is it about bacon that makes me want to eat a pound of it in one sitting?
+What is it about those thin slices of meat that makes me want to eat a pound of it in one sitting?

 Bacon isn’t just for breakfast and burgers anymore — it’s everywhere.
-From maple bacon doughnuts to bacon maple ale, America is crazy about bacon.
+From maple bacon doughnuts to bacon maple ale to bacon-themed restaurants, America is crazy about bacon.
 In fact, there’s even a term for it — Bacon mania.

 So why does bacon taste so, so good?

 The reason why bacon tastes (and smells) so delicious can be chalked up to the same thing that gives toast, coffee, fried onions, and others such a pleasant, enticing smell — the Maillard reaction.